Partner, Family Law

 Tasha is involved in promoting out of court methods in her work with Resolution, the family lawyers’ association, which endorses constructive conflict resolution.
 Tasha co-chairs their Collaborative Working Party and wrote the section on collaborative practice in Resolution’s latest 2020 Family Law Handbook.
 Introducing the book, Sir Andrew McFarlane, the President of the Family Division, describes it as "a most valuable guide’ to current family practice".

 Tasha views collaborative cases as a “win-win” for all parties involved, keeping costs down and focusing on constructive outcomes.
 She regularly observes how the collaborative approach benefits and supports clients through separation, and her work with Resolution is aimed at supporting practitioners working collaboratively.

-Tasha also a Resolution-trained mediator who can assist couples to resolve both child-related and financial issues in mediation.
+Tasha is also a Resolution-trained mediator who can assist couples to resolve both child-related and financial issues in mediation.

-Tasha qualified in London in 2007 and has practised exclusively in Family Law, in Surrey and Hampshire, before joining Blandy & Blandy from a fellow top tier (Chambers and The Legal 500) firm in 2020.
+Tasha qualified in London in 2007 and practised exclusively in Family Law, in Surrey and Hampshire, before joining Blandy & Blandy from a fellow top tier (Chambers and The Legal 500) firm in 2020.

 We may be able to answer some of your questions online immediately.

 Member, Resolution and Co-Chair, Resolution Collaborative Working Party